SSR vs SSG: Technical Comparison and Prerendering Alternatives

 When to Use SSR for Enterprise Applications?

 Determining when to use ssr ultimately depends on the volatility of the underlying application data structure and specific security requirements.
 E-commerce platforms managing thousands of concurrent inventory fluctuations cannot risk displaying outdated stock levels to prospective buyers or automated bots.
-Executing the render operation on-demand ensures that the final output always reflects the absolute latest state recorded within the master database.
-This deterministic synchronization eliminates the discrepancies that frequently plague heavily cached delivery networks during high-volume transaction periods.
+Executing the render operation on-demand ensures that the final output always reflects the latest state recorded within the master database.
+This reliable synchronization eliminates the discrepancies that frequently plague heavily cached delivery networks during high-volume transaction periods.

 Engineering administrators must authorize server-side compilation deployment when facing the following strict architectural requirements: